panzerdp/dmitripavlutin.com/content/posts/064-string-interpolation/index.md

 ```

 With the introduction of additional helper variables `sum`, `diff` and `pow`, the template string becomes lighter.
 Additionally, the intermediate variables
 self-document the code.

 ### 4.4 Alternative solutions

-While string interpolation is helpful in many situations, when the template string becomes large and difficult to read you should start looking for other solutions.
+The string interpolation is helpful in many situations.
+But when the template string becomes large and difficult to read, you should start looking for other solutions.

 The following component determines the CSS class based on multiple variables: